rvergne/LandSeed/README.md

 ## <a name="generation"></a>Generate terrain

 Fulfill input file in the input folder.
 Its purpose is to compute terrain height on a specific position.
-Use the features functions inside the terrain map function.
+Use the features functions inside the terrain map function (see [documentation](Doc/main.md) for the list of existing features).
 You can also add functions in input file.
 It has a template parameter at the beginning to choose a template, in order to get different kind of output.
 Templates can have some custom parameters that you can find in the [documentation](Doc/main.md).
 If there is no parameters, some defaults values will be taken.

-To generate the shader, use the Generate.py python script.
+To generate the shader, use the LandSeed.py python script.

 There is two ways to use the generation script :
 ```
-./Generation.py
+./LandSeed.py
 or
-./Generation.py [input path] [output path]
+./LandSeed.py [input path] [output path]
 ```
 Please give paths relative to lib root.